testdevlab/TestRay/README.md

 ### <a id="swipe_up/swipe_down"></a>swipe_up/swipe_down

     - Type: swipe_up/swipe_down
       Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
       Strategy: id/css/xpath/uiautomator/class_chain/...
 (Element from where to start the swipe)
       Id: //some/path (Element from where to start the swipe)
       NoRaise: false/true (Default - false -> will rise error on fail)

 ### <a id="scroll_until_element_visible"></a>scroll_until_element_visible

 Scroll vertically (up or down) until the specified element is visible on the screen.
 This function accepts many optional parameters, but the simplest form is as follows:

     - Type: scroll_until_element_visible
       Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
       Strategy: id/css/xpath/uiautomator/class_chain/...
       Id: //some/path

 Set a specific background element to scroll on (the scroll target).
 If not specified, the scroll target is set to the entire visible window.

     - Type: scroll_until_element_visible
       Role: role1
       Strategy: id/css/xpath/uiautomator/class_chain/...
       Id: //some/path
       ScrollTarget:
         Strategy: id/css/xpath/uiautomator/class_chain/...
         Id: //some/path
         RecheckAfterScrolls: 2 (Sometimes the scroll target dimensions may change, e.g. in mobile browsers, the URL bar may auto-hide.
 Setting this value recalculates the scroll target dimensions after the specified number of swipes)

 Customize the swipe action:

 - Adjust the position of the swipe action.
-By default, the action swipes downwards on the scroll target, at its width * 0.5, from its height * 0.7, to its height * 0.3 (meaning, the swipe distance is the scroll target height * 0.4).
+By default, the action swipes downwards on the scroll target, at its width _ 0.5, from its height _ 0.7, to its height _ 0.3 (meaning, the swipe distance is the scroll target height _ 0.4).
 This can be changed using offsets relative to the scroll target midpoint (in fractions of its width/height).
 See the [click](#click) action description for the values that these offsets can take.
 - Change the swipe speed by passing a value which will be multiplied by the default speed value
 - Change the pause duration (time in seconds to wait after every swipe).
 Default 0.2s for iOS, otherwise 0.1s

 Example of changing all 5 parameters:

     - Type: scroll_until_element_visible
       Role: role1
       Strategy: id/css/xpath/uiautomator/class_chain/...
       Id: //some/path
       SwipeAction:
         OffsetFractionX: 0.3 (Translates to 0.5 + 0.3 = 0.8 * width)
         OffsetStartFractionY: -0.3 (Translates to 0.5 - 0.3 = 0.2 * height)
         OffsetEndFractionY: 0.3 (Translates to 0.5 + 0.3 = 0.8 * height)
         SwipeSpeedMultiplier: 1.2
         SwipePauseDuration: 0.5

 Set the scrolling timeout:

     - Type: scroll_until_element_visible
       Role: role1
       Strategy: id/css/xpath/uiautomator/class_chain/...
       Id: //some/path
       ScrollTimeout: 90 (In seconds - default is the global timeout)

 Instruct the target element to be scrolled into full view.
 This means that once the element is visible, one additional swipe will be executed from the element location, to either the top or the bottom of the scroll target (depending on the scroll direction configured in the swipe action).

     - Type: scroll_until_element_visible
       Role: role1
       Strategy: id/css/xpath/uiautomator/class_chain/...
       Id: //some/path
       FullView: true/false (Default false)
       FullViewOffsetY: 150 (Optional - offset in pixels added to either the top or bottom of the scroll target, only when executing the full view swipe action.
 This can be used to ensure that the element is not scrolled outside the scroll target dimensions.
 If this is set, FullView is assumed to be true and can be omitted)

 ### <a id="swipe_elements"></a>swipe_elements

     - Type: swipe_elements
       Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
       Element1: (From element)
     	Strategy: id/css/xpath/uiautomator/class_chain/...
 (Element from where to start the swipe)
     	Id: //some/path (Element from where to start the swipe)
       Element2: (To element)
     	Strategy: id/css/xpath/uiautomator/class_chain/...
 (Element from where to start the swipe)
     	Id: //some/path (Element from where to start the swipe)

 ### <a id="swipe_on_element"></a>swipe_on_element

 Swipe in an arbitrary direction over a single element.
-By default, the swipe start and endpoints are at the element midpoint (width * 0.5, height * 0.5), which can be changed using offsets.
+By default, the swipe start and endpoints are at the element midpoint (width _ 0.5, height _ 0.5), which can be changed using offsets.
 These can be either absolute (in pixels) or relative (in fractions of the element width/height).
 See the [click](#click) action description for the values that these offsets can take.
 The swipe duration can also be configured (default is 1 second).

     - Type: swipe_on_element
       Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
       Strategy: id/css/xpath/uiautomator/class_chain/...
       Id: //some/path
       OffsetStartX: 50 (Translates to (0.5 * width) + 50)
       OffsetStartY: -25 (Translates to (0.5 * height) - 25)
       OffsetEndX: -150
       OffsetEndY: -50
       SwipeTime: 5 (In seconds - default is 1)
       NoRaise: false/true (Default - false -> will raise error on fail)

     - Type: swipe_on_element
       Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
       Strategy: id/css/xpath/uiautomator/class_chain/...
       Id: //some/path
       OffsetStartFractionX: 0.4 (Translates to 0.5 + 0.4 = 0.9 * width)
       OffsetStartFractionY: -0.2 (Translates to 0.5 - 0.2 = 0.3 * height)
       OffsetEndFractionX: -0.4
       OffsetEndFractionY: -0.3
       NoRaise: false/true (Default - false -> will raise error on fail)

 If only 1-3 offsets need to be changed, the other offsets can be omitted.
 Additionally, mixing absolute and relative offsets within the same action is allowed, but if both offset types are provided for the same element and axis, the absolute offset takes precedence.

 ### <a id="swipe_coord"></a>swipe_coord

     - Type: swipe_coord
       Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
       StartX: 100
       StartY: 200
       EndX: 300
       EndY: 400
+      Duration: 0.5 (Optional. if not specified will use 0.2 by default)

 ### <a id="click_coord"></a>click_coord

     - Type: click_coord
       Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
       X: 100
       Y: 200

 if `X` and `Y` are not provided then middle of the screen is clicked.